Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 What are the side effects of the pertussis vaccine?

-The "old" pertussis vaccine, called the "whole cell" vaccine, had a high rate of mild and severe side effects.
-Mild side effects such as pain and tenderness where the shot was given, fever, fretfulness and drowsiness occurred in as many as one-third to one-half of children who received the vaccine.
-Severe side effects, such as persistent, inconsolable crying occurred in one of every 100 doses, fever greater than 105 degrees occurred in one of every 330 doses, and seizures with fever occurred in one of every 1,750 doses.
+The pertussis vaccine used before 1996 was called the "whole cell" vaccine.
+It had a high rate of mild and severe side effects.
+Mild side effects included pain and tenderness where the shot was given, fever, fussiness and drowsiness.
+These side effects occurred in as many as one-third to one-half of children who got the vaccine.
+Severe side effects also occurred.
+About 1 of every 100 doses caused persistent, inconsolable crying, high fever (greater than 105 degrees), or hypotonic-hyporesponsive syndrome, a condition in which a child can become listless and lethargic with poor muscle tone.
+And 1 of every 1,750 doses led to seizures caused by fever (called “febrile seizures”).

-The new "acellular" pertussis vaccine, the one that has been in use in the United States since 1996, has much lower rates of both mild and severe side effects.
-Mild side effects such as pain and tenderness at the injection site occur in about one-third of children, most often after the fourth or fifth dose.
-More severe reactions occur in about one of every 10,000 children.
-Severe reactions can include fever of 105 degrees or higher, fever-associated seizures, inconsolable crying, or hypotonic-hyporesponsive syndrome, a condition in which a child can become listless and lethargic with poor muscle tone for several hours. (see "Are vaccines safe?" page).
+The pertussis vaccine used in the U.S. today is called the “acellular” pertussis vaccine.
+It has been in use in the United States since 1996.
+Mild side effects, such as pain and tenderness at the injection site, occur in about one-third of children.
+These usually occur after the fourth or fifth dose.
+This version has much lower rates of severe side effects.
+Severe reactions can include high fever (105 degrees or higher), fever-associated seizures, inconsolable crying, or hypotonic-hyporesponsive syndrome, a condition in which a child can become listless and lethargic with poor muscle tone.
+The symptoms of this syndrome can last for several hours and be scary for parents watching their child experience this, but they do not cause permanent harm. (see "Are vaccines safe?" page).
+The more severe reactions listed for “acellular” pertussis vaccine occur in about 1 of every 10,000 doses instead of 1 of every 100 doses as was the case for “whole cell” pertussis vaccine.

 Other questions you might have